LPology/Simple-Ajax-Uploader/README.md

 	});
 ```

-Before each upload, two elements are assigned specific roles using these two functions:
+Before each upload, our two elements are assigned specific roles using these two functions:<br />
 `setProgressBar(elem)` - Designates an element as the progress bar for an upload.<br />
 `setFileSizeBox(elem)` - Designates an element as the container in which the file size of an uploading file will be inserted.